-Here are best life-changing books of all time.
+Here are the best life-changing books of all time.

-An exception of this rule was Marcus Aurelius.
+An exception to this rule was Marcus Aurelius.
 He ruled the Roman Empire from 161 AD to his death 25 years later.

 His thoughts have come down to us in the book Meditations and put together over a ten-year period while he was on military campaigns in Eastern Europe.